dotnet-architecture/PerformanceMonitor/docs/ProgrammerGuide.md

 monitor.EnableJit();
 ```

-#### Data Transmission
+#### Client-Side Data Storage and Transmission
 There are two more shared classes within the project, in addition to the classes for each metric type: a _Session_ class and a _Metric_List_ class.
+These are used to provide more context to the data being collected and to allow data to be cleanly transmitted.

 ##### The _Session_ class
 The _Session_ class is meant to contain information unique to a user's process and michine that will help the user 1. identify and recognize unique processes within a single application, and 2. understand performance metrics in the context of the local machine's environment.
 The class has six fields: